joebalancio/mio/README.md

 ### Middleware

-Resources can use middleware functions which extend the them with various functionality such as validation, persistence, etc.
+Resources can use middleware functions which extend them with various functionality such as validation, persistence, etc.

 Persistence: